elianalopez/elianalopez/README.md

   * Redesigned an RC Car toy car with the Raspberry Pi  and a Motor Drive Board Module to control motors via a Python program
   * Launched a webserver user interface that controls the car motors and live streams the PiCam with the Python Flask library
   * Integrated languages such as Python 3.0, HTML, CSS, and Raspberry Pi for this project

 * **Instapup - The Instagram Puppy Generator** 📷🐶 | <a href = "https://github.com/elianalopez/Instapup"> GitHub</a>
-  * Continuously webscrapes photos of dogs from Google Images every 300 seconds
+  * Utilized the **Beautiful Soup** library to continuosly webscrapes photos of dogs from Google Images every 300 seconds
   * Utilized the **instabot** library to connect and randomly choose a photo of a dog to upload
   * Created a cleaner function to remove photos that were choosen by the instabot every 300 seconds

 * **Programming Languages Java Repository** ☕ | <a href = "https://github.com/elianalopez/Java"> GitHub</a>
   * A Semester long Repository on the Java Programming Language